crxig-rxberts/user-service-archived/README.txt

-// To test the email sending of this application you can run the mail server in a docker image running the following command
+// To test the email sending of this application you can run the mai server in a docker image running the following command

     docker run -p 1080:1080 -p 1025:1025 maildev/maildev